liu-bioinfo-lab/EPCOT/Data/Readme.md

 * deeptools (3.5.1)

 Since the only cell-type specific inputs of EPCOT are DNase-seq profiles, we use [samtools](https://github.com/samtools/samtools) and [deepTools](https://github.com/deeptools/deepTools) bamCoverage's RPGC normalization to generate normalized bigWig files from bam files.
-The 'effectiveGenomeSize' in RPGC is calculated using [unique-kmers.py](https://github.com/dib-lab/khmer/blob/master/scripts/unique-kmers.py).
+The parameter 'effectiveGenomeSize' in RPGC is calculated using [unique-kmers.py](https://github.com/dib-lab/khmer/blob/master/scripts/unique-kmers.py).

 An example of GM12878 with ENCODE accession numbers [ENCFF020WZB](https://www.encodeproject.org/experiments/ENCSR000EMT/) and [ENCFF729UYK](https://www.encodeproject.org/experiments/ENCSR000EMT/), and mapped read length of 36 is provided below.
 ```